Colorado Driving Record: Easy Ways to Check License Points

 What is a Point on Your Driver’s License?

-According to Christian A. Schwaner, in Colorado, a point is a numerical value assigned to traffic offenses, reflecting the severity of the violation [1].
-More serious offenses result in higher points, and accumulating too many points within a specific timeframe can lead to a driver’s license suspension.
+In Colorado, a point is a numerical value assigned to traffic offenses, reflecting the severity of the violation [1].
+More serious offenses result in higher points, and accumulating too many points within a specific timeframe can lead to the suspension of a driver’s license.

 At the hearing, an experienced attorney can challenge the points on your license, present evidence to potentially reduce the suspension length due to hardship, and help you obtain a probationary license to continue driving during your suspension.